Sunday, January 12, 2025

 -------------------------------------------------------------------------------

-With a smile and shake of his head, Robert waved her off.
+Robert shrugged and gave her a sheepish look.
 "It's fine.
-It would've come up.
+It would've come up eventually.
 Let's not get distracted.
 Look, I'm scared you're going to do something crazy and dangerous.
-I'm not going to try and change your mind, so instead I'll ask how I can help."
+I'm not going to try and change your mind, so I'll just ask how I can help."

 With the main event over, everyone on the roster had gone home, and the production staff had started thinning out.
-Now, to make herself scarce until the whole place shut down: that's where the homemade "Closed for Repairs" sign came in.
-She reached into her gym back for the duct tape and sign.
-With a quick glance over her shoulder, Alicia taped the sign to the door and slipped inside, locking the door and setting her bags down before taking a seat.
-She turned the cellular phone back on.
+Now, to make herself scarce until the whole place shut down--that's where the homemade "Closed for Repairs" sign came in.
+She reached into her gym bag for the duct tape and, with a quick glance over her shoulder, stuck the sign to the changing room door and slipped inside, locking the door behind her.
+Alicia set her bags down on the floor and took a seat between them, then turned her cellular phone back on.
 One bar of battery still.
 11:13 PM.
 1 text message.
-That's new, thought Alicia.
+That's new

 With a bit of fumbling, she figured out how to read it: